Texas HB 1508 and the Texas Occupations Code

-Deadline for $100 deposit to hold place in class
+Deadline to submit deposit to hold seat in class

-There are 100 seats in the class.
-Any seats opening after the match will be filled from the alternate list.
+There are 124 seats in the class.
+During rolling admissions, any seats opening after the match will be filled from the alternate list

 - Texas Medical and Dental Schools Application Service (TMDSAS) online application

 - All supporting documents (signature page, fee receipts, etc.)

 - All MCAT Scores (the best from the past 5 years will be evaluated)